-- Vision and goals articulate success for our community what we want Masset to look and be like as we move toward 2040 and the longer-term principles.
+- Guiding principles describe the science-based requirements of sustainable development what Masset will need to achieve in the longer-term to create a sustainable community. - Vision and goals articulate success for our community what we want Masset to look and be like as we move toward 2040 and the longer-term principles.
 Trade-offs between the goals will sometimes occur and will have to be weighed.
 See Our Vision and Goals section for more about trade-offs. - Policies direct and enable Council to make decisions aligned with the community's vision and goals as opportunities arise and resources become available.
-Council decision-making must be aligned with the policies and cannot conflict with the direction set out within them; however, the policies are not a check-list of 'must do' actions or projects. - Indicators are recommended for measuring and reporting how well Masset is progressing toward the goals.
-See the Plan Amendment and Implementation section for more information.

-Maps are an important component of an OCP; they identify what exists in the community now and in some cases note potential uses ear-marked for the future.
-The Land Use Map (Map 1 and 1A) categorizes the land according to land use designations, which then provide a reference point for the policies that articulate the desired direction for each one.
-In addition to a Land Use Map, Masset2040 also contains the following maps:

-- Sensitive Habitat Areas (Map X) - Transportation, Gravel and Water (Map X)
+Council decision-making must be aligned with the policies and cannot conflict with the direction set out within them; however, the policies are not a check-list of 'must do' actions or projects. - Maps are an important component of an OCP; they identify what exists in the community now and in some cases note potential uses in the future.
+The following maps are included in Appendix A: - The Land Use Map (Map 1 and 1A): These maps categorize the land according to land use designations, which then provide a reference point for the policies that articulate the desired direction for each one.
+Agricultural land is included on this map.
+Map 1 provides more detail on the core community of Masset, while Map 1A gives an overview of Masset in its entirety. - Sensitive Habitat Areas (Map 3): This maps areas of significant wildlife habitat, as identified by the provincial terrestrial ecosystem mapping. - Transportation, Gravel and Water (Map 6): This map includes Masset's roads, sand/gravel deposit locations and water source.